Squartzz/soundscape/README.md

 Open a terminal :
   git clone https://github.com/Squartzz/soundscape-installer.git;

   cd soundscape-installer;

   sudo chmod +x install.sh;

   ./install.sh

-Follow the instruction, and yu are Done !!!
+Follow the instruction, and you are Done !!!
 -------------------------------------------------
 -----------------------------------------------
 Thanks you for your downloading !!!